 If you want to use the precompiled Novell Client for Linux Virtual File System provided with the distribution, make sure one of the following packages is installed on your workstation before you install the Novell Client for Linux.
-Which package is installed depends on your kernel type.
+The package that is installed depends on your kernel type.